-VST Plugins are software applications used to add special effects or extra features to digital audio workstation (DAW).
+VST Plugins are software applications that add special effects or extra features to digital audio workstations (DAW).
 They modify or enhance the sound of an audio signal to make it sound better or create unique effects.

-VST, which stands for Virtual Studio Technology, is a significant invention from a company named Steinberg in 1996.
+VST, which stands for Virtual Studio Technology, is a significant invention from Steinberg in 1996.
 This technology has been instrumental in shaping the course of music production up to the present day.

 Types of VST Plugins

-There are different types of VST plugins available, each with its unique features and capabilities.
+Different types of VST plugins are available, each with unique features and capabilities.

 They are typically classified into four primary categories: